 This is what I chose to do because it can help put my name on the top when people searches for Post Planner.

-This way, people can send me a personal note just in case they need help with anything or just have a general question about Post Planner.
+This way, people can send me a personal note just in case they need help with anything or just have a general question.

-If you write for top publishers like Huffington Posts, Inc, etc, why don't you add that too?
+If you write for top publishers like Huffington Post, Inc, etc, why don't you add that too?
 It may help you get noticed and strengthen your brand.

 If you're looking for more ways to grow a powerful Twitter presence and strengthen your brand, you need to use the right tools.
 We share 25 of our favorite ones in this Infographic.

 - Marketing guru